- Diabetologia will not consider material that has been published, is in press or has been submitted elsewhere (abstracts excepted).

 The trial registry number should be included at the end of the Abstract.

 Reports of randomised controlled trials (RCTs) should include the checklist items set out in the CONSORT guidelines, as well as a patient flow diagram.
-See CONSORT website for further details.
 Authors must submit a completed CONSORT 2010 checklist along with the original trial protocol (including statistical analyses to be undertaken).
 For reports of non-pharmacological treatment interventions please use the appropriate extension of the CONSORT statement.

 - Data integrity